Moulishankar10/Mobile-Price-Range-Classification/README.md

 # Mobile-Price-Range-Classification

-An ML Classification model, developed using TensorFlow.
+A MultiClass Classification ML model, developed using TensorFlow.
 This model classifies the price range of a mobile phone based on the specifications which the user enters.

 ## Developed by